Archive for November, 2010

 Hiring – Are We There Yet?

-All good signs in very strange times Ever since the last unemployment figures were announced I have been meaning to take a look at the total employment trends for this year.
+All good signs in these very strange hiring times.
+Ever since the last unemployment figures were announced I have been meaning to take a look at the total employment trends for this year.
 My reasoning is twofold.
-First, at People-Science we have seen a marked increase in hiring interest and actual new hire requisitions.
-Second, our conversations [...]
+First, at People Science, we have seen a marked increase in hiring interest and actual new hire requisitions.